 “Will Sandra Lonleyhart ever find love again?” was never the real dramatic question to begin with.
-Because once you answer your major dramatic question, your story is over.
+Because once you reveal the answer, your story is over.

 So how do we troubleshoot this floundering story?
-In the first instance, you need to introduce more obstacles that force your central characters to fight for their happy ending.
+In the first instance, you need to build suspense and introduce more obstacles that force your central characters to fight for their happy ending.
 What keeps Sandra from finding a new chance at love?
 What gets in the way?

-In the second, you need to take another look at what the real overarching dramatic question is that connects every scene in your story.
-In this case, the dramatic question might be, “Will Sandra Lonleyhart overcome her trauma and insecurity before she loses her true love forever?”
+In the second, you need to take another look at what the real overarching question is that connects every plot point your protagonist faces.
+In this case it might be, “Will Sandra Lonleyhart overcome her trauma and insecurity before she loses her true love forever?”
 The reader wants to see Sandra get her happily ever after, but she’s going to need to work for it.
 This might mean addressing internal flaws that are sabotaging her new relationship with the cutie from page 6.

 Dramatic question bonus tip

-You don’t need to know the answer to your dramatic question right away.
+You don’t need to know the answer to the dramatic question right away.

 You definitely can, and that’s okay too.
 But you can also allow your story to surprise you.
-If the dramatic question of your story is, “Will Sidney Warbucks pull his crumbling family together before his wife leaves him for good?”, you might not know how the story ends until you get to act three.
+If the major question is, “Will Sidney Warbucks pull his crumbling family together before his wife leaves him for good?”, you might not know the outcome until you get to act three.
 Do not panic.
 You might want to learn a little more about Sidney along the way before you decide whether or not he deserves a happy ending.

-Your dramatic question doesn’t just carry the reader—it can also carry the writer through the storycrafting process.
-As long as you have your dramatic question in place to anchor you to the story, you can take time to explore possibilities as you learn the answer along the way.
+The major question of the narrative doesn’t just carry the reader—it can also carry the writer through the writing process.
+As long as you have your central question in place to anchor you to the story, you can take time to explore possibilities as you learn the outcome along the way.

-Your dramatic question keeps your reader glued to your story
+Your dramatic question keeps your reader glued to the page

-A strong dramatic question is integral to building an engaging story.
-When you know what the dramatic question of your story is and keep it firmly in place, allowing it to guide the events of your plot and the choices of your characters, your writing can be elevated to a truly thrilling and engaging reading experience.
+A strong thematic question is integral to building suspense and an engaging narrative.
+When you know your central question and keep it firmly in place, allowing it to guide the events of your plot and the choices of your characters against near-impossible obstacles, your writing can be elevated to a truly thrilling and engaging reading experience.